At Bristol Free School we take safeguarding and child protection issues very seriously.

 The designated safeguarding lead (DSL) for Child Protection is Ben Sillince.

-The deputy designated safeguarding leads (DDSL) for Child Protection are Sally Jenkins, Richard Walker and David Jeanneret.
+The deputy designated safeguarding lead (DDSL) for Child Protection is Sally Jenkins.